alnvdl/varys/README.md

 ### Authentication

-The login happens is triggered via JavaScript: the page will detect the `#token:...` hash in the URL and call the `POST /login` endpoint with the token.
-That leads to a session token being set if the token is correct.
+The login process is triggered via JavaScript: the page will detect the `#token:...` hash in the URL and call the `POST /login` endpoint with the token.
+That leads to a session cookie being set if the token is correct.

 Please note that this design means that the browser may keep the token in the history.
 The typical pattern is to actually bookmark the reader with the token.